 As we all know though, auto-captions are never 100% accurate.
 You always need to check and refine them, especially when the video has technical terms, the speaker has an accent, or the sound quality is low.
 This is one of the main downsides of using automatic captions that most online video platforms struggle with and most tools can only offer so much.

-We talked to our clients, listened to their needs and found a way to solve that problem: ordering automatic captions through an Amara Plus Team.
+We talked to our clients, listened to their needs and found a way to solve that problem: ordering automatic captions through an Amara Plus or Community Team.

 - Access to our Multi-Award Winning Captioning and Subtitling Editor.
 This means that once your auto-captions are delivered to your private or public team, you can view, edit and refine the captions yourself, thus ensuring the quality of your captions and customize them for your specific needs or videos.

-- Access to a Private Team Workspace, where you can collaborate with your own team members on creating or editing your captions and subtitles.
+- Access to a Private or Public Team Workspace, where you can collaborate with your own team members on creating or editing your captions and subtitles.

-By having access to an Amara Plus Team Workspace and Editor, as well as being able to self-order automatic captions will increase your work efficiency and ensure a high-quality result for your video captions.
+By having access to an Amara Plus or Community Team Workspace and Editor, as well as being able to self-order automatic captions, will increase your work efficiency and ensure a high-quality result for your video captions.